wpierozak/ALFIPbus/ReadMe.md

 ```

 ## Documentation

+### Introduction
+The IPbus library provides both master and slave implementations.
+The `IPbusMaster` class is a complete master-side implementation, ready for use in IPbus communication.
+On the other hand, `IPbusSlave` is a software mock of the FPGA implementation and can be used for testing purposes.

 ### Example
 You can find an examples within the test directory.
 Content of the example.cpp file is included below.